faustow/vcpy/docs/how_to.md

     1. [Anchor handler](#Anchor-handler)

 ## Overview
 When issuing Blockcerts, using batches is the most cost-effective way of doing so since a single transaction is needed to anchor potentially many certificates.
-Instead of anchoring a hash of each certificate in the blockchain, a Merkle Tree is created for the batch and its root is the one being anchored.
+Instead of anchoring a hash of each certificate in the blockchain, a Merkle Tree is created for the batch and its Root is the one being anchored.
 Then the different certificates are updated with the Merkle Proof, which basically describes which hashes were used (along with the hash of the current certificate) to finally create a Merkle Tree with the anchored Merkle Root.

 In order to issue a Blockcerts Batch you need to create the following things:
 - An Issuer